LafleurTech/Transcription_pipeline/README.md

 ```

 ### Dependencies
-Core dependencies are in `requirement.txt`.
-Optional dependencies include:
+- All core dependencies are in `requirement.txt`.
+- Optional dependencies for development/formatting:
   - `faster-whisper`: For improved performance
   - `black`, `flake8`: For code formatting and linting

 ## License